Kaptio/responsive-html-email-templates/README.md

 * List examples..

 ## Inline the CSS
 Before sending HTML emails **you should inline your CSS**.
 We recommend using [Premailer](http://premailer.dialect.ca/) to accomplish this.

-Our repo contains both the original templates with a separate CSS stylesheet, as well as templates with CSS already inlined for you to preview.
-See the `/templates/inlined` folder.